 OUR COMMUNITY AGREEMENTS

-We pride ourselves on being inclusive to the multiple identities and communities that come through our doors.
-In doing so, we recognize our communities by using gender inclusive language and asking everyone what their gender pronouns are.
+We pride ourselves in being inclusive to the multiple identities and communities that come through our doors.
+We recognize our communities by using gender inclusive language and asking everyone what their pronouns are.

-As a community, we prosper when we connect and share our creativity and ideas.
-We encourage everyone to participate and actively listen to others.
+As a community, we encourage you to take space, participate and share, and intentionally make space for fellow community members to do the same.
 We all learn together when we give everyone the opportunity to express themselves.

-We want to create a space where people feel safe when sharing personal information and experiences.
-Instead of telling others about someone else’s experience, teach them what you learned from it.
+We want to create a space where people feel safe to share experiences that may be personal.
+Instead of telling others about someone else’s experience, teach others about what you learned based on the experience.

-Not everyone knows everything, but together we know a lot.
-Try to slow down and clarify ideas that may be new to some people.
-Being patient is loving; learning together builds bridges.
+Not everyone knows everything but together we know a lot.
+Take time to clarify ideas that may be new to some people, so we can grow as a community.

-Inability to maintain personal accountability and continuous violations of these Community Agreements may result in discussions with Pride Center staff to properly address any issues that arise.
+Inability to maintain personal accountability and continuous violations of community agreements may result in discussions with Pride Center staff to appropriately address any issues that arise.